hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

 For a tutorial on how to enable replication, check out the blog [Enabling Remote Copy using the HPE CSI Driver for Kubernetes on HPE Primera](https://developer.hpe.com/blog/ppPAlQ807Ah8QGMNl1YE/tutorial-enabling-remote-copy-using-the-hpe-csi-driver-for-kubernetes-on)

 A Custom Resource Definition (CRD) of type `hpereplicationdeviceinfos.storage.hpe.com`  must be created to define the target array information.
 The CRD object name will be used to define the `StorageClass` parameter **replicationDevices**.
-CRD Mandatory Parameters: `targetCpg`, `targetName`, `targetSecret` and `targetSecretNamespace`.
+CRD mandatory parameters: `targetCpg`, `targetName`, `targetSecret` and `targetSecretNamespace`.

 ```yaml
 apiVersion: storage.hpe.com/v1